achyudh/Academic-CV/README.md

-# Academic-CV
+# Academic CV
 This repository holds my LaTeX typeset academic CV.
-Be awed or be gone.
+It's been a while since I updated this.